pamprn09/bigbadwords/README.md

 ## Description

-Your Glossary Plugin allows users to collaboratively create and manage glossary terms.
+Collaborative Glossary Plugin allows users to collaboratively create and manage glossary terms.
 Each term is a post in a custom post type (CPT).
 Users can suggest improvements, relate terms, and add relevant links.
 Administrators can review and approve submissions.

 ### Features